ClanAODDev/tracker_v3/resources/views/help/admin/partials/division-checklist.md

   Bungie => bungie_id.
 - Comments: mostly guidance, not required
 - URL: This is the deeplink URL, if the platform provides it.
 Ensure that the URL is configured so that the unique profile/member id can be appended to the end.
-Not all platforms offer this.[/INDENT]
+Not all platforms offer this.

 ### Additional cosmetic items